 Connecting Optical Prime to VMware vCenter takes just a few minutes for each vCenter instance.
-Adding ESXi servers to Optical Prime can be done in just 5-10 minutes for even very large quantities of servers.
+Adding ESXi servers to Optical Prime takes just 5-10 minutes even for very large quantities of servers.

 NOTE: Connecting Optical Prime to physical servers outside of VMware must be done one at a time.
 For deployments of more than 50 non-VMware physical servers, it is recommended that you use RAPID Discovery instead of Optical Prime.